joaoromaniello/PushDownAutomata/README.md

 # HOW TO EXECUTE

-Inside this project you will find 4 PDA´s inside the "input" folder.
+In this project you will find 4 pre made PDA´s inside the "input" folder.
 In case you wanna test your own automaton, just insert it using the following JSON design:

 ```